mariakourtesi/Teletraffic-models/erlang-formulas/README.md

 Please note: you need Node v20

 ## Running the formulas
-To run this project, type npm run erlang.
+To run this project, type `npm run erlang`.
 When prompted, type `B` for the Basic Erlang-B formula or `R` for the Recurrent Erlang-B formula.

 ## Erlang-B formula